apify/apify-docs-v2/sources/academy/getting_started/actors.md

 # [](#actors) Actors

+**What is an actor?
+How do we create them?
+Learn the basics of what actors are, how they work, and try out an actor yourself right on the Apify platform!**

+---

 After you've followed the **Getting started** lesson, you're almost ready to start creating some actors!
 But before we get into that, let's discuss what an actor is, and a bit about how they work.

 ## [](#what-is-an-actor) What's an actor?